Taimour007/Taimour007/README.md

 ---

-## 🖥️ **3D Modeling and Design Projects**:
-- **ASUS Motherboard 3D Model**
-  Created a high-fidelity CAD model of an ASUS motherboard using SolidWorks.

-- **Line Follower Robot with Obstacle Detection**
-  Designed an autonomous line-following bot with real-time obstacle detection and path correction algorithms.

----

 ## 📚 **Research Interests**:
 - **Design Engineering (DFM)**: Focused on optimizing designs for manufacturability and cost-efficiency.
 - **CFD applications** in aerodynamics, thermal management, and fluid-structure interaction.